JoshGelua/Computational-Linguistics/README.md

 In this repo, I apply various statistical methods (Bayesian) and neural networks in Python to analyze and examine relevant topics within computational linguistics.
 This was part of a 400-level course designed for us to engage in interdisciplinary methods to investigate linguistic phenomena.

-Each problem set includes an .ipynb file that can only be opened and run on Jupyter Notebook.
+Each problem set includes an .ipynb file that can be opened by Github, but can only run on Jupyter Notebook.
 The following is the topic of each problem set:

 Problem Set 1: